Software Development Professional

 Jump to navigation Jump to search

-A Software Development Professional is a software practitioner who can perform software development tasks (performing a software programming job).
+A Software Development Professional is a software practitioner who is an engineer and can perform software development tasks (performing a software programming job).

 References